WOLF retro DESIGN REVIEW. 6th January 2019

 The SY77 came as bit of a surprise since Yamaha had eluded to a V-80FD model as successor to the DX7 Mk II.
 Prior to launching the SY77 Yamaha released the RX8 drum machine which had similar styling to the V-80FD prototype.
-They also launched the V-50 as a junior workstation synth so the V-80FD seemed set to go.
+They also launched the V-50 as a junior workstation synth so, the V-80FD seemed all set to go.
 Then all of a sudden we had the SY77 which begs the question of- “What ever happened to the V-80FD”?

 First impressions / Delight

 It looks big but minimalistic and in keeping with the freshness of the early 90s.
 Yamaha tried to create an elegant looking machine with clean lines, and we feel they were relatively successful.
 The groove lines and heavily textured surfaces of the DX7 MK II were replaced with large expanses of plain dark grey metal.
 While smooth, there is still a fine texture to the charcoal paint finish which gives a slightly flat look.

 The buttons are smaller than usual and this creates more open spaces over the main front surface.
 In its day it looked quite cool and powerful.

 The new disk drive location is probably the only thing that upsets the symmetry of the layout.
 The paints texture is just enough to keep this synth from looking too bulky but the expansive smooth surfaces probably might have benefited from further lines or angles.
 It’s a big machine and Yamaha tried to make it look slenderer by giving the end panels some design attention with stepped layering.
 The designers also tried to make it look softer by removing as many sharp or right angles as possible.
 There are plenty of curved corners that add to add to the smooth look and feel.